|

 Cre/loxp system was used to delete exon 2, a mutational hotspot in humans, of the Rp2 gene in mice using transgenic mice expressing the Cre under the control of the ubiquitously expressing CAG promoter.
 RP2 expression was examined by RT-PCR, immunoblotting, and immunohistochemistry.
 Histology and transmission electron microscopy (EM) were employed to find the morphological changes.
 Retinal function was tested by electroretinography (ERG).

-The mutant retina (Rp2-conditional knock out; Rp2 CKO) exhibited undetectable RP2 protein levels, as determined by immunoblotting and immunofluorescence analyses.
+Results: The mutant retina (Rp2-conditional knock out; Rp2 CKO) exhibited undetectable RP2 protein levels, as determined by immunoblotting and immunofluorescence analyses.
 The Rp2 CKO mice showed progressive decline in photopic (cone) and scotopic (rod) ERG, starting at 2 months of age.
 Histological analysis revealed progressive degeneration of the photoreceptor layer in the mutant retina.
 Deletion of Rp2 resulted in disorganized outer segment discs in rods and cones, while sparing outer segment development.
 Degeneration of both dorsal and ventral cones and mislocalization of cone opsins to the nuclear and synaptic layers prior to the onset of degeneration were detected in the mutant retina.
 There was no detectable defect in the expression and localization of rod and cone arrestin, cone transducin subunits or RP2-interacting protein ARL3.
 RP2 is involved in the maintenance of photoreceptor function and that cone opsin misliocalization plays a critical role in the pathogenesis of RP2-associated disease.

 298 - D0247.
 A retinal phenotype in Usher IIIA mouse models